DevExpress/devextreme-angular/README.md

 })
 ```

-Make sure that the application module is bootstrapped when the document has been loaded (the *main.ts* file should contain the code shown below).
+Also, make sure that the application module is bootstrapped when the document has been loaded (the *main.ts* file should contain the code below).
 Otherwise, caching can work incorrectly.

 ```js
 document.addEventListener('DOMContentLoaded', () => {